 Healthy lifestyle choices in early adulthood build a higher peak bone mass and reduce your risk of osteoporosis in later years.
 The same measures may lower your risk of falls and improve your overall health if you adopt them at any age.
-Tips include:

 - Exercise to strengthen bones and improve balance.
-Weight-bearing exercises, such as walking, encourage your body to increase bone density.
+Weight-bearing exercises, such as walking, help you maintain peak bone density for more years.
 Exercise also increases your overall strength, making you less likely to fall.
-Try to exercise for 30 minutes a day on most days of the week.
-Balance training is also key to reducing your risk of falls, since balance tends to deteriorate with age.
+Balance training is also important to reducing your risk of falls, since balance tends to deteriorate with age.

-- Don't drink excessively or smoke.
-Preserve your bone density by avoiding the excessive use of alcohol and by not smoking.
+- Avoid smoking or excessive drinking.
+Tobacco and alcohol use can reduce bone density.
 Drinking too much alcohol also can impair your balance and make you more likely to fall.

-- Assess your home for fall hazards.
+- Assess your home for hazards.
 Remove throw rugs, keep electrical cords against the wall, and clear excess furniture and anything else that could trip you.
-Make sure every room and passageway is well lit.
+Make sure every room and passageway is well-lit.

 - Watch your medications.
 Feeling weak and dizzy, which are possible side effects of many medications, can increase your risk of falling.
 Talk to your doctor about side effects caused by your medications.

-- Fiechtl JF, et al. Femur and hip.
-In: Marx JA, et al. Rosen's Emergency Medicine: Concepts and Clinical Practice.
-7th ed.
-Philadelphia, Pa.: Mosby Elsevier; 2010. http://www.mdconsult.com/books/about.do?about=true&eid=4-u1.0-B978-0-323-05472-0..X0001-1--TOP&isbn=978-0-323-05472-0&uniqId=230100505-57.
-Accessed Jan.
-18, 2012.
+- Marx JA, et al. Rosen's Emergency Medicine: Concepts and Clinical Practice.
+8th ed.
+Philadelphia, Pa.: Mosby Elsevier; 2014.
+Accessed Dec.
+30, 2014.

 - Hip fractures among older adults.
 Centers for Disease Control and Prevention. http://www.cdc.gov/homeandrecreationalsafety/falls/adulthipfx.html.
 Accessed Dec.
 31, 2014.